-Unfortunately, you probably found this article because the Update Apple ID Settings notification won’t go away.
-If this message is stuck on your iPhone, it’s probably because your Apple ID cannot be verified.
+Unfortunately, you probably found this article because the message Update Apple ID Settings is stuck in 2020.
+If this pesky notification message is stuck on your iPhone, it’s probably because your Apple ID cannot be verified.
 Believe me — you aren’t the only one dealing with this problem!

 Many members of our iPhone help Facebook group brought this issue to our attention, which is why we wanted to write this article for you.
 Follow the steps below to diagnose and fix the real reason why the Update Apple ID Settings notification won’t go away!